ptr727/PlexCleaner/README.md

     - Older settings schemas will automatically be upgraded with compatible settings to v3 on first run.
   - Added `createschema` command to create the settings JSON schema file, no longer need to use `Sandbox` project to create the schema file.
   - [Breaking Change] Refactored commandline arguments to only add relevant options to commands that use them vs. adding global options to all commands.
-    - `createschema` does not require `--settingsfile` but `--settingsfile` was marked as required and set as a global option.
+    - Maintaining commandline backwards compatibility was [excessively](https://github.com/dotnet/command-line-api/issues/2023) complicated, and the change is unfortunately a breaking change.
     - The following global options have been removed and added to their respective commands:
       - `--settingsfile` used by several commands.
       - `--parallel` used by the `process` command.